 Implementation of a full reopening plan will take effect quickly if circumstances in Allegheny and surrounding counties improve with regard to community transmission and spread of the virus, and new information/directives from the Diocese, Health Department, PA Department of Education, county and state governing bodies are received.
 Once a vaccine has been developed, tested, and broadly administered, regardless of when that moment occurs within the school year, Oakland Catholic will immediately switch to a full reopening plan.
 Safety measures stated above and below will be adjusted or adapted according to the circumstances, information, and directions at the time.

 Under current circumstances, and with the safety of all students, faculty, and staff in mind, Oakland Catholic High School intends to bring all students back to campus beginning on August 24, 2020 under a hybrid plan.
 With only half of the student population and all faculty/staff on campus each day, a hybrid plan allows for the six feet of social distancing stated in the diocesan plan and in the guidelines of the state plan and CDC, in addition to all other safety measures.
 For the first week of school, incoming freshmen will attend every day of the week for a comprehensive orientation program.
 Sophomores, juniors, and seniors will be scheduled throughout the first week on specific days to allow for small group activities and to move through their course schedules.
 The hybrid plan will be adequately communicated to all students and their parents, with verbal and video training methods in place.
 Social distancing and all safety precautions will be followed as outlined herein.
-In addition to being aligned to both diocesan and state guidelines, starting the year with a hybrid plan will allow all students to adjust to the measures in place, meet teachers, and acclimate to the new school year.
+In addition to being aligned to both diocesan and state guidelines, starting the year with a hybrid plan will allow all students to adjust to the measures in place, meet teachers, acclimate to the new school year, and benefit from periodic mask breaks even when indoors.

 After that first week of school, students will attend classes in a hybrid blend of on-site and remote learning with freshmen being on campus three days of most weeks, and all other students being on campus two to three days per week, depending on the programs being delivered and/or attended by grade levels and individual students.
 A hybrid schedule permits adequate social distancing both within classrooms and in public spaces, and is in compliance with CDC directives and medical consultations on how to minimize risk of exposure/transmission within a closed setting over an extended period of time.
 The exact days that a student will be on campus will depend on the student’s last name and/or grade level, course schedule, transportation, cleaning protocols, campus capacity, and family/individual risk circumstances.
 On-campus and remote learning will be synchronous, meaning that the same course schedule and class times will be followed regardless of which day a student is in a class physically or attending from home.
 This facilitates consistency across instruction, class interaction whether classmates are on campus or at home, and establishment of a routine so that students are not rising early two or three mornings a week but then breaking that school routine to sleep in late on remote days.
 It also permits an uninterrupted experience to those students who may be attending remotely for extended periods of time due to personal health situations that prevent them from attending in person, contraction of COVID-19, or exposure to someone in or out of school who has contracted COVID-19. *See tables outlined later in this document for quarantine protocols when sick, exposed to the virus, or confirmed with having the virus.